kevin940726/define-messages/README.md

 This module is mainly started to fix some issues of `react-intl`'s `defineMessages`, which usage is limited and not flexible enough. `define-messages` has almost all the features of `defineMessages` from `react-intl` but more.

 - 📦 Babel plugin to extract the defined messages
-- 🗑️ Babel plugin to completely remove the function call to enable tree-shaking
+- 🗑️ Babel plugin to completely remove the function call to enable dead-code elimination
 - 💪 Flexible nested messages definition

 ## Installation